wanga158-mcmaster/ststp/README.md

 stages when it finds a branch is taken, as the static prediction always predicts for a branch not taken (a.k.a next_pc = cur_pc + 4 bytes).

-Control/status registers currently aren't implemented.
+Floating point ops, Control/status registers currently aren't implemented.
 ECALL and EBREAK aren't implemented.